digital-asset/ex-secure-daml-infra/Documentation/technote-ocsp-cert-revocation.md

 **Other mechanisms**

-Another mechanism tat can be used is to issue certificates with short lifetimes.
+Another mechanism that can be used is to issue certificates with short lifetimes.
 Connections are restricted to short periods without incurring the revocation cost / complexity.

 # Java, TLS and Certificate Revocation, Debug Options